jkyl/conv_reverb/API/README.txt

 Scripts associated with connection to the Internet Archive (www.archive.org) API.

+Files

+API_backend.py: script that searches the Internet Archive database through its API and downloads a specified file from the results.

 To-do

 >Consider the case where you get >1000 results found.
 How are you going to manage that?